Communication with submarines: ELF transmissions

 The coding used for U.S. military ELF transmissions employed a Reed–Solomon error correction code using 64 symbols, each represented by a very long pseudo-random sequence.
 The entire transmission was then encrypted.
 The advantages of such a technique are that by correlating multiple transmissions, a message could be completed even with very low signal-to-noise ratios, and because only a very few pseudo-random sequences represented actual message characters, there was a very high probability that if a message was successfully received, it was a valid message (anti-spoofing).

 The communication link is one-way.
 No submarine could have its own ELF transmitter on board, due to the sheer size of such a device.
 Attempts to design a transmitter which can be immersed in the sea or flown on an aircraft were soon abandoned.

-Owing to the limited bandwidth, information can only be transmitted very slowly, on the order of a few characters per minute (see Shannon’s coding theorem).
-Thus it was only ever used by the US Navy to give instructions to establish another form of communication and it is reasonable to assume that the actual messages were mostly generic instructions or requests to establish a different form of two-way communication with the relevant authority.
+Owing to the limited bandwidth, information can only be transmitted very slowly, on the order of a few characters per minute (see Shannon's coding theorem).
+Thus it was only ever used by the U.S. Navy to give instructions to establish another form of communication and it is reasonable to assume that the actual messages were mostly generic instructions or requests to establish a different form of two-way communication with the relevant authority.

 Standard radio technology

 A surfaced submarine, or a submarine floating a tethered antenna buoy on the surface, can use ordinary radio communications.
 From the surface, submarines may use naval frequencies in the HF, VHF, and UHF bands, and transmit information via both voice and teleprinter modulation techniques.
-Where available, dedicated military communications satellite systems using line-of-sight frequencies are preferred for long distance communications, as HF are more likely to betray the location of the submarine.
+Where available, dedicated military communications satellite systems using line-of-sight frequencies are preferred for long-distance communications, as HF are more likely to betray the location of the submarine.
 The U.S. Navy's system is called Submarine Satellite Information Exchange Sub-System (SSIXS), a component of the Navy Ultra High Frequency Satellite Communications System (UHF SATCOM).

 Combining acoustic and radio transmissions

 A recent technology developed by a team at MIT combines acoustic signals and radar to enable submerged submarines to communicate with airplanes.
 An underwater transmitter uses an acoustic speaker pointed upward to the surface.
 The transmitter sends multichannel sound signals, which travel as pressure waves.
 When these waves hit the surface, they cause tiny vibrations.
 Above the water, a radar, in the 300 GHz range, continuously bounces a radio signal off the water surface.
-When the surface vibrates slightly thanks to the sound signal, the radar can detect the vibrations, completing the signal's journey from the underwater speaker to an in-air receiver.
+When the surface vibrates slightly due to the sound signal, the radar can detect the vibrations, completing the signal's journey from the underwater speaker to an in-air receiver.
 The technology is called TARF (Translational Acoustic-RF) communication since it uses a translation between acoustic and RF signals.
 While promising, this technology is still in its infancy and has only been successfully tested in relatively controlled environments with small, up to approximately 200 mm, surface ripples, while larger waves prevented successful data communication.